Login with Facebook

 8 Tips for Finding Great Monologues

-8 Tips for Finding Great Monologues by Studio Director Rachael Patterson As an actor there are aspects of your career in which you are in the driver’s seat and many variables that are completely out of your control.
-Your training, education, professionalism, work ethic, headshots, resume and monologue selection are variables which you can absolutely control.
-And while finding great monologues is essential, finding material that speaks to you, is age…
+8 Tips for Finding Great Monologues by Studio Director Rachael Patterson As an actor, there are aspects of your career in which you are in the driver’s seat and many variables that are completely out of your control.
+Your training, education, professionalism, work ethic, headshots, resume, and monologue selection are variables that you can control.
+And while finding great monologues is essential, finding material that speaks to you, is age-appropriate,…

 Read More